The Judging Panel 2016

 Councillor McIntosh was previously the Council’s Portfolio Holder for Resource and Performance where he played a major part in shaping the Council’s improvement agenda and strategic planning processes.
 He was elected Leader of the Council in February 2010.

-Jane Brown is Immediate Past President of the Robert Burns World Federation and, for the past 16 years, has been employed as the manageress and host of the famous Globe Inn, established 1610, which was a favourite haunt of Robert Burns.
+Jane Brown is a Past President of the Robert Burns World Federation and the manageress and host of the famous Globe Inn, established 1610, which was a favourite haunt

 Jane’s love of Burns has afforded her the privilege of speaking all over the world in Russia, America, Australia, Canada, Norway, Northern Ireland and all over Great Britain.